 Lesson Five done!
 As you can see, this PowerPoint slide deck is set up to step your students through Imagine Cup Junior in a really simple way, and to help them learn about AI and invent a great idea to submit.
 This lesson saw your students engaging with the ethics of their AI concept and learned about methods and tools to reduce cybersecurity risks.

-Great work running Lesson Five, and have fun preparing for Lesson Six where your students will submit their AI concept!
+Great work running Lesson Five and have fun preparing for Lesson Six where your students will submit their AI concept!